 New England College and University Alliance believe there should be no obstacles to your success, so don’t let finances get in the way of your academic goals.
 We’re committed to helping students from all financial backgrounds meet their educational objectives.
 Be sure to explore your options.
 Use New England College’s Net Price Calculator to find out your eligibility for financial aid.

 Financial aid can come from a variety of sources, including federal loans and grants, and state loans, grants and scholarships.
 NEC’s Student Financial Services office will use the information on the Free Application for Federal Student Aid (FAFSA) to determine your eligibility for federal student aid.
-Based on an internal survey for the 2011-2012 academic year by the Student Financial Services office, nine out of ten NEC students who apply for financial assistance, qualify for some form of financial aid.

 The Free Application for Federal Student Aid is used to apply for federal student financial aid, including grants, loans and work-study.
 Federal student aid programs are the largest source of student aid in America, providing over $150 billion a year in assistance.